hdinkel/linuxcommandline/linux_beginner/introduction.rst

   $ ls -l -A -h
   $ ls -lAh

-Some options require an additional argument, which is added with a blank to the short form and with an equal sign to the long form:
+Some options require an additional argument, which is added after a blank to the short form and an equal sign to the long form:

  ::